Ashwatth/Indian-food-Classification/README.md

-# Indian food Classification
+# Indian food classification based on calorie and nutrients  using deep learning
-  this is machine learning project that predicts calorie and nutrients from input food image.
+ This is deep learning project that identify food images and predict calorie and nutrients in it.